Last Updated on

 If you want to learn how to start a free blog then I MAY have some bad news for some of you:

-First, be aware that there are 2 versions of WordPress, the points below apply to the free version, not to the version I speak about in my guide on how to create a blog.
+First, be aware that there are 2 versions of WordPress, the points below apply to the free version, not to the version I speak about in my guide on how to start a blog.

 - You are NOT allowed to make money with a free WordPress.com blog, you need a WordPress.org site for that.

 - With a free blog, you do not own the website when you use any of the free platforms, including WordPress.com, you only own it outright on WordPress.org

-- If you are asking yourself the question “should I start a blog?” then you need to know that the biggest reason not to use WordPress.org is that you don’t own the site, the real owners can put ads all over it.
+- If you really want to know how to get started as a blogger then you need to know that the biggest reason not to use WordPress.org is that you don’t own the blog domain, the real owners can put ads all over it.
 If you owned it, you could be making money from these ads yourself.

 - You look like an amateur if your site is on a sub-domain (explanation of sub-domain below)

-Basically, WordPress.com has way too many restrictions for you to start a successful blog that makes money.
+Basically, WordPress.com has way too many restrictions for you to start a real blog that makes money.

 Wait, what is a sub-domain?